 (3) a gesture that conveys a sense of compassion or commiseration emanating from humane impulses.(c) Notwithstanding the provisions of Subsections (a) and (b), a communication, including an excited utterance as defined by Rule 803(2) of the Texas Rules of Evidence, which also includes a statement or statements concerning negligence or culpable conduct pertaining to an accident or event, is admissible to prove liability of the communicator.

 Medical malpractice is a both common and complex thing.
-If you or a loved one have been the victim of medical malpractice, contact the Maloney lawyers to schedule your free consultation.
+If you or a loved one have been the victim of medical malpractice, contact the Maloney lawyers to schedule your consultation.